mthuret/storybook-addon-specifications/README.md

 export const it = jasmine.currentEnv_.it;
 ```

-Create also a jest config file with the following content :
+Create or add to your jest config file the following line :

 ```js
 jest.mock('./.storybook/facade');
 ```

-**Inside your stories file you'll use the .storybook/facade.js file for imports**.
+> **Inside your stories file you must now use the .storybook/facade.js file for imports**.

 Finally add this to your jest configuration :